 - Equipment intended for brain stimulation that apply electrical currents

-They are considered medical devices – and therefore subject to the application of Regulation – Moreover, products specifically intended for cleaning, disinfection or sterilization of medical devices themselves.
+They are considered medical devices – and therefore subject to the application of the Regulation – Furthermore, products specifically intended for cleaning, disinfection or sterilization of medical devices themselves.

-The introduction of “Responsible person” compliance with legislation
+The introduction of the “Responsible person” compliance with legislation

-The article 15 the Regulations establish that device manufacturers are required to identify a person in their organization who will be responsible for all aspects regarding the compliance with new regulations, except for micro-enterprises and small businesses that may appoint a person outside the organization, having it available in a continuous manner.
-The person responsible for compliance with legislation responds to the task of ensuring that:
+The Article 15 of the Regulation regulates that manufacturers of devices are required to identify a person within their organization who will be responsible for all aspects concerning the compliance with new regulations, except for micro-enterprises and small businesses that may appoint a person outside the organization, having it available in a continuous manner.
+The person responsible for compliance with the legislation is responsible for ensuring that:

 - The compliance of the devices is adequately controlled in accordance with the quality management system according to which the devices are manufactured before the release of a device;